30 January 2023

 Where costs are to be assessed, the receiving party will serve the paying party with a schedule setting out the costs claimed including lawyers’ fees, court fees, expenses, disbursements, etc. If unable to agree on quantum of the costs, the receiving party may then apply to have costs assessed.

 On an assessment, the court will allow recovery of such costs as are fair and reasonable and take into account the amount of work reasonably required to have been done, the complexity of the dispute, the value of the claim, etc. There are restrictions on recoverability of costs of lawyers not admitted as BVI legal practitioners.

-There is also provision for costs to be summarily assessed at the end of a hearing, rather than having to proceed to a detailed assessment.
+There is also provision in Commercial Court proceedings for costs to be summarily assessed at the end of a hearing, rather than having to proceed to a detailed assessment.

 Where a detailed assessment is to take place, the receiving party may make an application for a payment on account of costs pending that assessment.

 The general rule is that the court will order the unsuccessful party to pay the costs of the successful party.
 The court may award only part of a party’s costs or make no order.
 In deciding who should be liable to pay costs the court must have regard to all of the circumstances, including:

 - the conduct of the parties before and during the proceedings;